Contact seller

 • What is the maintenance history?

-• Are there possible other damages to the camper or caravan?
+• Are there possibly any damages to the camper or caravan?

 • Are there additional photos?

-A camper or caravan is often a complex entity that it is difficult to get a complete picture of as a layman.
-In addition, love makes blind.
+A camper or caravan is often a complex whole that is difficult for a layman to get a complete picture of.
+Moreover, love is blind.
 As soon as you already have the most beautiful camping routes in mind, it is often too late to make a good judgment about the technical condition of the camper or caravan.
-A number of tips to help you with this.
+A few tips to help you with this.

 Orient yourself well

-Ask yourself whether the camper or caravan you have in mind suits your personal preferences.
-Make a good comparison when there are several campers or caravans for sale that meet this requirement.
-This way you can be sure that you will find the best camper or caravan and pay the right price.
-When you buy the camper or caravan from a dealer, you will receive good guidance during your purchase in addition to advice.
+Ask yourself if the camper or caravan you have in mind fits your personal preferences.
+Make a good comparison when there are several campers or caravans for sale that meet those preferences.
+This way you can be sure to find the most beautiful camper or caravan and pay the right price.
+When you buy the camper or caravan from a dealer, you will receive good guidance for your purchase in addition to advice.

 Identify the seller

-When you buy a camper or caravan from a private individual, check the passport or driver's license of the seller and write down the BSN.
-Determine if it is actually owned by a previous purchase contract, registration or insurance certificate.
-Also important are the owner's manual, maintenance invoices and warranty certificates.
+When buying a camper or caravan from a private individual, check the seller's passport or driver's license and note down the BSN.
+Determine if it is actually owned by means of a previous purchase contract, registration, or insurance certificate.
+Also important are the owner's manual, maintenance invoices, and warranty certificates.

 You can have the camper or caravan inspected before you make the actual purchase.
-Especially if you buy a camper or caravan from a private individual, this is recommended.
-The inspection report gives you clarity about the current condition of the camper or caravan and the repairs that can be expected.
+Especially if you buy a camper or caravan from a private individual, this is advisable.
+The inspection report gives you clarity about the current state of the camper or caravan and the repairs that can be expected.

 In addition to the purchase price, there are costs that recur annually.
-Maintenance, insurance and possible storage.
-It is good to map out these costs in advance, so that you get a realistic picture of which costs will return each year.
+Maintenance, insurance, and possible storage.
+It is good to map out these costs in advance, so you get a realistic picture of what costs will recur annually.

-The best way to find out if the camper or caravan is right for you is to take it for a test drive.
-During the ride you can check if everything is working properly.
+The best way to find out if the camper or caravan suits you is by taking it for a test drive.
+During the ride, you can check if everything works properly.

-Register the purchase in duplicate, one for yourself and one for the seller.
-Often, resolutive conditions are also included here.
-A dealer has this as standard in the service package.
+Record the purchase in duplicate, one for yourself and one for the seller.
+Often, dissolving conditions are also included here.
+A dealer, of course, has this as standard in their service package.

 Click here to download a purchase contract.